weka/csi-wekafs/migration/upgrade-legacy-pv.md

 Kubernetes does not allow modifying the StorageClass parameters; hence every volume created with the legacy-model storage class never reports its credentials.

-WEKA CSI Plugin **0.7.0** provides a unique configuration mode in which legacy volumes can be bound to a single secret, referring to a single WEKA cluster API connection parameters.
-In this configuration mode, every request to serve, such as create, delete, and expand, a legacy Persistent Volume (or Persistent Volume Claim) that originates from a Legacy Storage Class (without reference to an API secret) communicates to that cluster.
+The Weka CSI Plugin 0.7.0 includes a configuration mode that binds legacy volumes to a single secret, which refers to the WekaFS cluster API connection parameters.
+In this mode, all requests to manage (create, delete, expand, etc.) legacy Persistent Volumes (PVs) or Persistent Volume Claims (PVCs) from a Legacy Storage Class (without an API secret reference) are directed to that cluster.

 >**Note**:
 >* This fallback mode of version **0.7.0** is discouraged as it will be deprecated and removed starting with CSI 3.0.
->* Volumes provisioned by the CSI Plugin of version **0.7.0** in the API-based communication model, but on older versions of the WEKA cluster (below version **3.13.0**), are still in legacy mode.
-However, because the storage class already contains the secret reference, specifying the `legacyVolumeSecretName` parameter is unnecessary, and you can safely skip to the **Migrate legacy volumes** procedure below.
+>* Volumes provisioned by the CSI Plugin of version **0.7.0** in the API-based communication modelon Weka cluster versions earlier than 3.13.0 are still provisioned in legacy mode.
+The storage class already includes the secret reference.
+As a result, specifying the `legacyVolumeSecretName` parameter is unnecessary.
+You can proceed to [Migrate legacy volumes](#migrate-legacy-volumes).

 To bind legacy volumes to a single secret, perform the following: